 Pools used for physical therapy must also be at a higher temperature, ideally around 86°F. Warmer temperatures also benefit those who swim to relax muscles or to make stretching exercises easier.

 Young children need warmer water.
 Pool temperatures for infant- or preschool-aged children must be around 90°F to 93°F, according to the Red Cross.

-Slightly cooler pool temperature will be better for exercise or competitive swimming training.
-The Olympics keep their pools between 77°F and 82°F, as it allows swimmers to keep cool while exercising for hours without impairing their breathing.
+A slightly cooler pool temperature will be better for exercise or competitive swimming training.
+The Olympics keep their pools between 77°F and 82°F, allowing swimmers to stay cool while exercising for hours without impairing their breathing.